bcye/Hello-Goodbye/README.md

 ## Contributing

+**I am searching for contributors like you!
+If you are interested check out the pinned issue.**

 If you found an error, or a domain is not blocked, please open a pull request with the necessary changes (if possible) or open a new issue.

 If you want to add a new feature, please first open an issue to discuss it before starting to work on it.